dapr/blog/daprblog/content/posts/2026/v117-release/index.md

 ### Conversation API Improvements

-The Conversation API received several enhancements in this release to improve reliability, flexibility, and observability.
+The [Conversation API](https://v1-17.docs.dapr.io/developing-applications/building-blocks/conversation/conversation-overview/) received several enhancements in this release to improve reliability, flexibility, and observability.

-Tool/function calling is now fully supported and tested across all components, with additional improvements specific to Ollama.
+- Tool/function calling is now fully supported and tested across all components, with additional improvements specific to Ollama.
-Prompt caching has been introduced to improve efficiency—complementing the existing response cache with configurable TTL support.
+- Prompt caching has been introduced to improve efficiency—complementing the existing response cache with configurable TTL support.
-Timeouts can now be configured via resiliency policies, and new response formatting options make it easier for downstream consumers to process outputs.
+- Timeouts can now be configured via resiliency policies, and new response formatting options make it easier for downstream consumers to process outputs.
-Responses also include extended metadata, such as usage metrics and model details, enabling improved observability and cost tracking for AI-powered applications.
+- Responses also include extended metadata, such as usage metrics and model details, enabling improved observability and cost tracking for AI-powered applications.

 ### Component Improvements

 Various component improvements were included in this release, focused on enhanced authentication, resiliency, and feature completeness:
 - Apache Pulsar PubSub: new subscription options via metadata, message compression support, and OAuth2 client secret support from file path
 - AWS Components + MySQL updated to latest client SDK version with compatibility guaranteed
+- SQLServer state component v2 with support for workflows
 - SFTP Binding improved concurrency handling for mutex-protected operations
 - Redis Streams PubSub honors configured resiliency policies
 - Kafka Components: